Ghatkopar metro station: Foot overbridge

 The Ghatkopar station is connected with the western side of the Ghatkopar railway station through a 12-meter-wide foot overbridge (FOB).
 Commuters who want to exit the metro station from the main gate must purchase a platform ticket to cross the FOB and reach the road.

 Although the Central Railway (CR) had initially permitted metro commuters to use the FOB as a goodwill gesture around two weeks after the metro's opening, they announced that commuters found using the FOB without a platform ticket or a railway pass would be fined.
 A CR official told Mid-Day, "We have seen the flow of passengers and we think that our local train passengers are facing a problem because of the sudden rush of Metro passengers.
 Therefore we are now insisting that Metro passengers buy tickets to use the railway-owned overbridge."
 Railway Pravasi Sangh President Subhash Gupta told the paper, "I am aware of this issue and also took it up in the meeting with railway officials.
 The railway FOB here can't take the burden of thousands of additional Metro passengers.
 The rush has increased manifold after Metro services started."

+The Mumbai Rail Vikas Corporation (MRVC) completed improvement works at the Ghatkopar railway station on 25 December 2023.
+The project aims to ease congestion caused by the spillover of commuters from the Versova-Andheri-Ghatkopar Metro-1 into the rail premises.
+A new 12-metre-wide and 75-metre-long foot over bridge (FOB) was constructed to connect the east and west sides of the station, along with platforms 1/2/3/4.
+The FOB features a three-metre-wide staircase and escalators on platforms 2/3/4.

+In addition, an elevated deck was built to connect the new middle FOB and the existing bridge of Metro 1, aiming to provide respite to metro rail commuters.
+The upgraded station also features more ticket counters, food stalls, and shops.
+The first phase of these infrastructure additions, including Automated Ticket Vending Machines on the elevated deck, was carried out at a cost of ₹28 to 30 crore.
+The overall cost, including the second phase, was estimated to be ₹60-70 crore.
+The improvements are expected to alleviate the then stampede-like situation during peak hours and facilitate a smoother commute for both local train and metro passengers.